Writing A Business Plan – Part 3

 A while ago I came across an article written by Noah Weiss for Medium.com (Nov.
 2014), which describes a simple planning model he calls #now, #next, #later.
 In it he discusses a method for smaller businesses and teams to create effective action plans using what he calls “Priority Buckets”.
 As I read on, I realized…

-By Eric A Denniston, Managing Director, Denner Group International 11/18/2012 Takeaways: Overcoming planning mistakes requires some strategic thinking up front to ensure all the possible outcomes and issues have been addressed.
-I recently had the opportunity to address a group of folks who are undergoing some community-wide leadership training.
-The topic I was asked to…
+By Eric A Denniston, Managing Director, Denner Group International, Inc. Takeaways: Overcoming planning mistakes requires some strategic thinking up front to ensure all the possible outcomes and issues have been addressed.
+A few years ago, I had the opportunity to address a group of folks who were undergoing some community-wide leadership training.
+I was asked…

 By Jeri T & Eric A Denniston, Denner Group International 3/24/2013 A Case Study about how lack of planning creates unintended consequences Takeaways: Planning is critical to ensuring your objectives are realized.
 Lack of planning can cause unintended consequences that affect your outcomes and leave you with less than satisfactory results.
 Imagine you own a…